My entire life has been one lesson after the next, and I have heard LOTS of “Oh no, you can’t.” I looked around. I watched, and I learned.

-I realized we all need to know what to do
+It was then when I realized we all need to know how

-- how to achieve our wildest dreams regardless of swirling negativity.
+- achieve our wildest dreams regardless of swirling negativity.

 Inspiration led me to share my motto, “Think ‘NEXT’ when told ‘NO’ because we all should master our runways, and NO ONE should ever let people throw tomatoes at our fields of dreams.”